yayahjb/neartree/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 3.0.2 added to randomization on insertion when the tree is not well balanced.

    Release 3.0.1 updated the diameter calculation and fixed some documentation errors.